Scripps Mercy Family Medicine Residency

 Established in 1964, Scripps Mercy Hospital Chula Vista joined Scripps Health in 1986 and is growing today in parallel with the community it serves.
 The hospital has 173 acute-care licensed beds and more than 700 employees.
 Within the United States, it’s one of the closest hospitals to the Mexican border.

 The hospital has an open ICU, allowing the family medicine team to care for floor and ICU patients simultaneously.
-As one of only two hospitals in the South Bay region with a labor and delivery ward, it handles a high volume of deliveries.
 Residents work closely with specialists and have the opportunity to participate in many different inpatient procedures and surgeries.

 Scripps Mercy Hospital San Diego

 Established in 1890 by the Sisters of Mercy, Scripps Mercy Hospital San Diego is located in the Hillcrest neighborhood of San Diego.
-Rotations include internal medicine and special care nursery (Level II NICU).
-Family medicine residents work alongside Scripps Mercy Hospital internal medicine residents during their inpatient ward months.
+Here, residents get training with inpatient obstetrical, gynecologic and newborn care during their OB rotation and experience with advanced neonatal care and resuscitation during special care nursery.
+Additionally, residents complete four weeks of internal medicine working alongside Scripps Mercy Hospital internal medicine residents during their inpatient ward months.

 Rady Children’s Hospital